-One of the final tasks for a future bride and groom who are hosting their wedding abroad is figuring out how and what to pack.
+One of the final tasks for a future couple who are hosting their wedding abroad is figuring out how and what to pack.
 It can sound daunting, but that’s why we’re here to make it easy for you!
 For the most part, packing for a destination wedding happens to be pretty similar to packing for a vacation.
 We’ll outline some ideas below to help you tackle some of the harder items, such as any additional decor or attire, and of course, the best way to bring your wedding dress.

 Important Documents and Items